Anderson apprentices lay foundations for the future

 03 March 2017

-A group of young people are making their mark on the world of construction after winning much-prized places on the Essex-based Anderson Apprenticeship scheme.
+A group of young people are laying the foundations for the future after winning much-prized places on the Essex-based Anderson Apprenticeship scheme.

-The nine-strong group have embarked on a two-year training programme, working on Anderson’s residential building sites across Essex, interspersed with classroom training at college.
+The nine-strong group of apprentices have embarked on a two-year training programme, working on Anderson’s residential building sites across Essex, interspersed with classroom training at college.

 Steve Hammond, Anderson’s Apprenticeship Co-ordinator, explained: “There is a massive skills shortage in the construction sector and the Government has set the industry a target to find an extra half million skilled workers by 2020.